Baptism and Overcoming Sin

 Some wonder: Shouldn’t a person waits before baptism until he overcomes all sin?
 The Bible gives us the answer to this question when Ananias said to Saul after the Damascus Road Experience, “now why tarriest thou? arise, and be baptized, and wash away thy sins, calling on the name of the Lord” (Acts 22:16).
 The evidence that God gave Saul by appearing to him in a vision was sufficient.
 So, why should he delay formally becoming a Christian (Acts 8:36)?

-To wait before getting baptized is like saying a baby should never start walking until he is certain that he will never fall.
-A Christian is a newborn in Christ.
-This is why the experience of conversion is called “the new birth.”
+To wait until a person overcomes sin before baptism is like saying a baby should never start walking until he is certain that he will never fall.
+A Christian is a newborn in Christ (2 Corinthians 5:17).
+This is why the experience of conversion is called “the new birth” (Galatians 6:15).
 The ugly, sinful past no longer exists for a child of God.
 A person’s sinful past is forgiven and forgotten by God at conversion.
 We begin the Christian life as babies, rather than adults, and God judges us on our attitude and the trend of our life, rather than on a few slips that we may experience as new Christians.